-In Utrecht, The Netherlands, HMC was honored for the development of our product EcoTrim which is an intelligent software tool that calculates the optimal trim for a vessel aimed at reducing fuel consumption.
+In Utrecht, The Netherlands, HMC was honored for the development of the intelligent software tool: EcoTrim.
+EcoTrim calculates the optimal trim for a vessel, aimed at reducing fuel consumption.
 EcoTrim consists of a trim optimization module for all types of vessels.
 The presentation of the SME Innovation Top 100 took place at the headquarters of Mercedes-Benz in the Netherlands.
 The list with the most innovative companies was published on Monday, June 13th 2014 in the NRC Handelsblad and was sponsored by Mercedes, NRC Media and the Dutch Chamber of Commerce.
 HMC is very proud with this result and looks forward to the next MKB innovation top 100 edition in 2015.
 Read more.

 » HMC’s EcoTrim page

 HMC presented paper about Proposed rules for fatigue in offshore Transport Engineering

 The presented paper described the history of special transport and the impact on the development of rules to keep in pace with the technical developments to assure safe transport.
 Interviews with experts in the industry confirm the need for common rules for fatigue assessment in transport.
 For a copy of HMC’s paper or more information please contact our office.

 HMC presents paper at the RINA office in London

 On May 22th 2014, HMC presented a paper at the Royal Institution of Naval Architects (RINA) about the Design and Operation of Container Ships.
 The RINA wants to further investigate this aspect of the maritime Industry.
 HMC was proud to present our view on this topic and hopes the industry will share our thoughts.
 For a copy of HMC’s paper or more information please contact our office.

 » Read the full article in the MS newsletter Q2 2014